clgrogan/YoutubeDogVideoSearch/README.md

 [X] The video component must displays the video itself, the title, and the name of the channel that posted it.

 [X] Pagination was implemented via the api's pageToken functionality.

+Future To do...
+[ ] Fix quirks with the search, may pull the search bar into the Home Page.
+[ ] Implement infinite scrolling.
+[ ] Secure API key